mgamal92/ecommerce-workshop/README.md

 ### Administration Section:

-- Manage
 - Customers
   - List customers
   - Show a customer
   - Create a customer
   - Update a customer
   - Delete a customer

 - Staff
   - List staff members
   - Show a staff member
   - Create a staff member
   - Update a staff member
   - Delete a staff member

 - Categories
   - List categories
   - Show a category
   - Create a category
   - Update a category
   - Delete a category

 - Products
   - List product
   - Show a product
   - Create a product
   - Update a product
   - Delete a product
   - Could be importable as CSV

 - Orders
     - List Orders
     - Show an order

+- Coupons
+  - List Coupons
+  - Create a coupon
+  - Update a coupon
+  - Show a coupon with its history
+  - Delete a coupon

 - Reports
   - Members count
   - Member registered in period to specific time
   - Orders created in period to specific time

 ### Editor Section:

 - Categories
   - List categories
   - Show a category
   - Create a category
   - Update a category
 - Products
   - List categories
   - Show a category
   - Create a category
   - Update a category
   - Could be importable

 # Contributing